jcyannotty/OpenBT/README.md

 ```
 python -m pip install openbtmixing
 ```
+By default, `pip install` does not show any of Meson's progress.
+Users and developers interested in seeing how Meson satisifies dependencies and reviewing compiler output should pass `-v` to `pip install`.

 The package can also be built and installed from a clone of this repository with
 ```
 $ cd /path/to/OpenBT/openbtmixing_pypkg